Kong/kongponents/docs/guide/styles/utilities.md

 ## Type Sizes

-For each size in our [type definitions](/style-guide/type.html) we include a utility class that is prefixed with `type-`.
+For each size in our [`.type-` rules](/guide/styles/typography) we include a utility class that is prefixed with `type-`.
 You can also add the class of `.mono` to style as mono

 | Class       | Properties      | Example
 | :---------- |:-------------- |:-----------